This page contains affiliate links. Please read our disclosure for more info.

 2) Take the JR Yamanote line to Tokyo Station then change to the JR Keiyo or JR Musashino line to Maihama.
 It takes about 45 minutes.

-Vegetarian Food at Tokyo Disneyland
+Vegetarian and Vegan Food at Tokyo Disneyland

 The Instagram account Vegan at Tokyo Disney Resort is the best source of up to date information including which snacks are vegan.